tamasseller/atto-httpd/README.md

 The user is required to subclass the HttpLogic template in a CRTP fashion, passing the the derived type as the first type argument to the parent.
 Also some static configuration is required to be passed to it, as the second argument.
+This subclass provides the necessary implementation of the platform specific functionality and the resulting class is the completed session handler.
 See the example for details.

 As the http server logic is provided in the form of a class template, the library mainly consists of header files.